jcsfh/gce/README.md

 •serialization for complex object

-For more details and demo please download release files and see document at /docs/.
+For more details and demo codes please download release files and see document at /docs/.